 Help with costs

-If you‘re on a low income and/or receiving certain benefits you may be eligible for financial help from your local council or the Social Fund, usually in the form of a loan, to help with repairs and improvements.
-For more information, see our factsheet: Local welfare assistance schemes and the Social Fund.
+If you‘re on a low income or receiving certain benefits you may be eligible for financial help from your local council or the Social Fund, usually in the form of an interest-free loan, to help with repairs and improvements.
+For more information, see our factsheet Extra help with essential costs if you’re on a low income.

-If you’ve taken out a loan to pay for repairs or home improvements and you are receiving Guarantee Pension Credit or certain other benefits, you may be able to get help with the interest payments.
-For more information go to gov.uk/support-for-mortgage-interest/overview.
+If you’ve taken out a loan to pay for repairs or home improvements and you’re receiving Guarantee Pension Credit or certain other benefits, you may be able to get help with the interest payments.
+Gov.uk has more information.